JStoresund/notes-V25/krypto/_krypto.md

   - for sufficiently large $p$, problem is intractable
 - Using discrete log
   - Ciphers using discrete log depends on preperty that $a^{p-1}\equiv_p 1$ for all nonzero elements in $\Z_p$
-  - If possible to compute discete logs in $G$, decision DH does not hold
+  - If possible to compute discrete logs in $G$, decision DH does not hold
   - Solving discrete log problem over $\Z_p$ is comparable to difficulty of factoring product of two primes
     - Discrete log algs give same level of security as RSA
 - Elliptic curves
-  - Aglebraic structures formed from cubic equations
+  - Algebraic structures formed from cubic equations
   - Example is set of all pairs $(x,y)$ that satisfies $y^2 = x^3+ax+b\mod p$
     - This example is over field $\Z_p$ but elliptic fields can be defined over any field
-  - Once identity element is added, bonary operations can be defined on this point
+  - Once identity element is added, binary operations can be defined on this point
   - With this operation elliptic curve points form *elliptic curve group*
   - Normal to identify a curve as $E_p(a, b)$
     - See slides for example